mosip/mosip-infra/deployment/sandbox-v2/docs/biosdk.md

 ## Integration with Reg Proc

-The above service work for regproc as well.
+The above service works for regproc as well.